 Home Content Area

-The Research and Innovation Promotion Act (Federal Act of 7 October 1983 on the Promotion of Research and Innovation RIPA) designates the Swiss National Science Foundation and the four academies of science as institutions promoting research.
+The Research and Innovation Promotion Act (Federal Act of 14 December 2012 on the Promotion of Research and Innovation (RIPA)) designates the Swiss National Science Foundation (SNSF), the Swiss Academies of Arts and Sciences, and the Commission for Technology and Innovation (CTI) as the organs responsible for promoting research in Switzerland.
+These organs receive federal subsidies through SERI for their activities in promoting research and innovation.

 The Swiss National Science Foundation (SNSF) will receive a federal credit of around CHF 3720 million between 2013 and 2016.
 The SNSF is the most important federal instrument for promoting research and nurturing the next generation of scientists.
 The private foundation, which was set up in 1952, supports scientific research at universities and independent research institutes.
 The main thrust of the SNSF's activity is the financing of high-quality individual projects in the sphere of independent basic research.
 The promotion of young scientific talent is achieved through grants for future and advanced researchers as well as exchange programmes with various partner countries.
 The SNSF has also been assigned by the Federal Council and Parliament to carry out various research programmes: